dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2151: Marijuana offers medical benefits compared to legal substances.
+### T2151: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|